josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 To be an AI optimist, I would need to turn away from this.
 Ignore it.
 Consider it all just part of the plan; a price to be casually paid in exchange for…what?
 Writing shoddy software faster?

-I guess I would have to hope and believe that my kids probably won't experience this.
+I guess I would have to hope and believe that my children probably won't experience this.
 Maybe they'll be in better schools.
 Better neighborhoods.
 Have better friends.
+Better support systems.

 Won't ever go on a date the wrong guy, or piss off the wrong girl.

 Won't live in the wrong places.
+Won't ever find themselves on the wrong side of the system.

 Won't up on the wrong side of the accelerated inequality.